Rembane/lemmingpants/spec.md

 # Registration

 Members of Datateknologsektionen registers themselves in the system on their cell phones or on a terminal placed in the meeting hall.
+The system responds with either "CID not found" or "This is your speaker id: \[Integer\]".

 ## Sketch